 If your credit card has been used as a result of your phone being stolen, your financial institution may need your police report number as proof your device was stolen before they will reimburse your losses.
-In the same vein, most insurance companies won’t pay out to replace your phone unless you provide a police report number to make an insurance claim – assuming your phone is insured.
+In the same vein, you’ll need to provide a police report number to make an insurance claim – assuming your phone is insured.
 If it isn’t, home contents insurance may cover devices stolen from inside your home.

 It’s also worth noting here that some police divisions won’t file a report unless you are sure that you didn’t just lose your phone, so be sure you have your story straight before contacting them.

 Here’s where to report your stolen phone in a few countries:

 - US: Contact your local police via a non-emergency number or visit your local police station.